MultiSafepay/docs/content/checkout/single.md

         };
         ```

+    > ✅ Success
+    >
+    > Your payment component now automatically renders a checkbox where customers can choose whether they would like to store their cardholder data for future visits.

     Recurring payments are supported for all credit card payments.

     **Note:** For test credit card details, see Test payment details – [Credit and debit cards](/docs/testing#credit-and-debit-cards).